The Hopf category of Frobenius algebras: Examples

-In this section we compute some examples of universal measuring coalgebras and comeasuring algebras.
+In this remaining section we compute some further examples of universal measuring coalgebras and comeasuring algebras.
 We follow the procedure described in the proof of \cite[Theorem 3.16]{AGV} to construct these objects.
 Throughout this section, we suppose that $k$ is a field (and not just a commutative ring), which allows us to explicitly describe algebras and coalgebra structures in terms of their base elements.

-Since it is more convenient to work with the tensor algebra and factoring out ideals in the comeasuring case than dealing rather with subcoalgebras of the cofree coalgebra in the measuring case, we will, given two Frobenius algebras $A$ and $B$, first construct $\Aa_{AB}$ by means of generators and relations and then construct $\Cc_{AB}=\Aa_{AB}^{\circ}$ by duality.
+Since it is more convenient to work with the tensor algebra and factoring out ideals in the comeasuring case than dealing with subcoalgebras of the cofree coalgebra in the measuring case, we will, given two Frobenius algebras $A$ and $B$, first construct $\Aa_{AB}$ by means of generators and relations and then construct $\Cc_{AB}=\Aa_{AB}^{\circ}$ by duality.
 By specifying $A$ and $B$ to particular small Frobenius algebras, we will provide an explicit description of the universal measuring coalgebra in these cases.
 As it will turn out, all universal measuring coalgebras we obtain are finite dimensional.

-The aim is to show that our Hopf categories of Frobenius algebras is richer than the ordinary category of Frobenius algebra, meaning there are examples where the universal measuring coalgebra is not generated by grouplike elements (i.e. (iso)morphisms of Frobenius algebras).
+Another aim is to show that our Hopf category of Frobenius algebras is richer than the ordinary category of Frobenius algebra, meaning there are examples where the universal measuring coalgebra is not generated by grouplike elements (i.e. (iso)morphisms of Frobenius algebras).
 Furthermore we will show that there are non-isomorphic Frobenius algebras $A$ and $B$ for which $\Cc_{BA}$ is non zero.

 Consider Frobenius algebras $A$ and $B$ and choose a (finite) base $(a_{\alpha})_{\alpha\in I}$ of $A$ and $(b_\beta)_{\beta\in J}$ of $B$.
 Define the map $\rho_0: A\to B\ot (B^*\ot A)$ given by